 - Lower heat to medium-low, stir in squash, prosciutto, sage and thyme into rice.
 Cook 2 minutes to combine flavors.

 - Remove from heat, stir in remaining ¼ teaspoon nutmeg and parmesan cheese.
-Season with salt and pepper.
+Season to taste with salt and pepper.
 Serve hot.
 Enjoy!

 Notes